ShahdElmahallawy/ShahdElmahallawy/README.md

 -->
 <h1>About Me 📌</h1>

-- 👋 I'm a Computer Science student and a `Machine Learning` enthusiast
+- 👋 I'm a Computer Science phd student and interested in `Generative AI` and `Big Data`
+- 🔭 I’m currently working on exploring LLMs' abilities in spatial data.
-- 💻 I worked as a Backend Intern at two Fintech `Paymob` & `Thndr`
+- 💻 I worked as a GenAI engineer at `EnergyAI Berlin`, and a backend intern at two Fintechs, `Paymob` & `Thndr`
-- 🔭 I have `2+ year` of experience working as a Software Engineer
-- 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo
+- 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo, and a `Math Tutor` at Portland State University
-- 🌱 I'm currently improving myself in `Competitive Programming` and `Machine Learning`
 - ⚡ Fun fact: I love to run 🏃🏽‍♀️

 <br />